ggeorgievx/core/docs/glue42-core/01_what-is-glue42-core/03_core-concepts/01_environment/environment.md

 This is an **optional** configuration object which when defined will be used as a common setting when all [**Glue42 Clients**](../glue42-client/index.html) on this domain initialize the Glue42 Web library.
 Every client can define it's own initialization options, which will overwrite the common settings in `glue.config.json`.

-For more information on the Glue42WebConfig, head over to the Glue42 Web reference documentation. **TODO**
+For more information on the Glue42WebConfig, head over to the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) reference documentation.

 ### GatewayConfig